freefallcid/dominicreich-jekyll-2019/src/index.md

     class: "section__inverse section__articles"
     image: /assets/images/hdr-oetzerberg-view-feature.jpg
     introduction: |
       You are welcome to dive into my psychotic world of life.
-Shorter notes are directly posted to the [#TIL](/til/ "Today I learned") section.
+Shorter informational notes can be found right within my [notes sheet](/notes/).
     actions:
       - label: "dive in →"
         url: "/articles/"